 - Do you need special tools to make soap?
 Where do you buy supplies?
-See How to Make Simple Soap Video and 4 Steps to Making Homemade Soap.
-I answer both those questions and much more in those posts.
-They are basically my how-to make soap posts.
+I've answered these questions and more in How to Make Simple Soap Video and 4 Steps to Making Homemade Soap.

 - Do you sell your soap?
 Not usually.

 Please see How to Make Soap for all my how-to related soap posts.